The Festival of Holi

 Have available some images of the festival of Holi and the means to display them during the assembly:

 - a group of children celebrating Holi, available at: http://tinyurl.com/jc7xjvf

-- a girl and a boy smearing coloured paint on each other’s faces, available at: http://tinyurl.com/zjwdq8j
+- people putting coloured paint on each other’s faces, available at: https://tinyurl.com/y7cgxbm3

 - a large crowd celebrating Holi, available at: http://tinyurl.com/hadx2vu

 - a large crowd in Berlin celebrating Holi, available at: http://tinyurl.com/jb9vzye

 - sacks of the powdered paint used for Holi, available at: http://tinyurl.com/gljgbkx

 Optional: you may wish to use the song ‘True colours’ by Phil Collins during the assembly, in which case you will also need the means to play it.
 A YouTube video of it is available at: https://www.youtube.com/watch?v=2FMtxACKlYM.
 It is 4.35 minutes long.

 Leader: Show the images of the festival of Holi.

 Ask the students what they think the people in the images are doing.